MaximUltimatum/MorningSpotify/README.md

 A Fully function cron spotify alarm clock that can play one track in the morning.
 To play a playlist that is randomized, you need to downgrade to spotify 0.9 because they didn't keep up support for mpris in the new version

-#THIS INFORMATION IS ALSO IN cront
+#THIS INFORMATION IS ALSO IN thecroncommand

 #To enter this command into crontab, do the following: